Armidale

 Armidale has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Eighteen projects have been identified by AreaSearch as potentially impacting the area, with notable ones including Armidale East Mall Revitalisation, New England Renewable Energy Zone (REZ), Social Housing Development Initiative - Armidale, and Armidale Retail Precinct Expansion.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects likely impacting the area.
+Notable ones are Armidale East Mall Revitalisation, New England Renewable Energy Zone (REZ), Social Housing Development Initiative - Armidale, and Armidale Retail Precinct Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.